dharmendrak/rpx-xui-manage-organisations/README.md

 The applications Session Timeouts are set via configuration and can be overridden, please @see default.json and @see .env.defaults.

+Session Timeouts are in minutes as it's easier to see and change the unit of time quickly which is a requirement from the BA.

 Example configuration:
 ```javascript
 SESSION_TIMEOUTS=[{"idleModalDisplayTime": 6, "pattern":"pui-", "totalIdleTime": 55},{"idleModalDisplayTime": 3, "pattern":"caseworker-", "totalIdleTime": 30}, {"idleModalDisplayTime": 6, "pattern":".", "totalIdleTime": 60}]